 • Preheat the oven to 350 degrees F (180 degrees C).
 Spray an 8 by 8-inch baking dish with nonstick cooking spray.

-• Place the black beans, honey, cocoa powder, chia seeds, vanilla, canola oil, and baking powder in a blender.
+• Place the black beans, sweetener, cocoa powder, chia seeds, vanilla, canola oil, and baking powder in a blender.
 Process until smooth.
 Scrape down the sides halfway through blending if needed.

 • Pour the batter into the prepared baking dish.